AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-61322-products-not-assigned-to-shared-catalogue.md

 ## Issue

-The Products/Categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General Group) are still included in the XML Sitemap.
+Products/categories not assigned to the [!UICONTROL Shared Catalog] for the Default (General) group are still included in the XML Sitemap.

 <u>Steps to reproduce</u>: